MathieuUrstein/HEIG.AMT.Gamification/README.md

 Applications can register to the platform and create rules, badges and point scales for their users.
 When there is an event notified to the platform related to an user (for example a message posted), his state is modified and accordingly to the rules established, he can gain point or badges.

+This project was made with [Spring Boot](https://projects.spring.io/spring-boot/) in the AMT course at HEIG-VD.

 Note that this is still a work in progress.

 # Deployment